BardicDefense/purple-hack/README.md

 ## Dungeon Random Encounters

 Random encounters occur in almost all dungeon areas.
 These are typically monsters inclined to hostility (you're in their home) and with no treasure (it's back in their bedroom).
-To make a check, the referee rolls 1d12 at the end of the appropriate turn: on a 2 or less, an encounter occurs.
+To make a check, the referee rolls 1d6 at the end of the appropriate turn: on a 1, an encounter occurs.

 If an area doesn't have a preset encounter rate, how often the referee checks to see if a random encounter occurs varies, based on the nature of the area being explored: